simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 - **Stay vigilant for phishing red flags**: Keep an eye out for signs of a phishing attempt, such as suspicious email addresses, grammatical errors, or requests for personal information.
 By maintaining a skeptical mindset and being aware of common phishing techniques, you can better protect yourself from falling victim to these attacks.

-- **Use reliable antivirus software**: Utilize reputable **antivirus software** that includes features to detect and block malicious attachments.
+- **Use reliable antivirus software**: use reputable **antivirus software** that includes features to detect and block malicious attachments.
 Regularly update your antivirus software to ensure it remains effective against the latest threats.

 Remember, it only takes a single click to potentially compromise your security.
-Therefore, it is crucial to exercise caution and verify the trustworthiness of any unexpected email attachments before opening them.
+Therefore, you need to exercise caution and verify the trustworthiness of any unexpected email attachments before opening them.

 For more information on how to stay safe online and protect yourself from phishing attempts, refer to reputable sources like the [**National Cyber Security Centre**](https://www.ncsc.gov.uk/guidance/phishing) or [**Stay Smart Online**](https://www.staysmartonline.gov.au/protect-yourself/recover-hacked-email-account).